 9. Natural Balance Limited Ingredient Diets Grain-Free Dry Cat Food

-All good things aside, this food is surprisingly low in protein and fat.
+All good things aside, this cat food that reduces the poop smell is surprisingly low in protein and fat.
 This makes some sense since it is designed for weight management.
 However, that means it is pretty high in carbohydrates, which will only make your feline gain weight.
 We would have rather seen a moderate amount of fat and plenty of protein.
 This isn’t the best weight management food out there.

 Peas and pea protein are included as well.
 Much of the protein content likely isn’t from the included salmon, especially considering the chickpeas are the second ingredient.
 There are a few other sub-par ingredients as well, including potatoes and brewer’s dried yeast.